kuzzleio/documentation/src/sdk-reference/cpp/1/user/profile_ids/index.md

 ## Return

-The `profile_ids` getter returns a list of profile identifiers.
+A list of profile identifiers.